mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 ## Description

-This is a Streamlit web application in Python 3.8.2 that is containerised with Docker.
-It will explore the content of a Postgres database and analyse selected tables and columns.
-The first dropdown “Streamlit Session State” displays the current session state, and this is where you can debug the solution.
-The following menu connects you to a database and allows you to select a table.
-Finally 5 different tabs will allow you to analyse and view the datasets, it will display information about any text columns, numeric columns and date columns.
+Containerised (Docker) interactive web application (Streamlit) built on Python to help users explore their data or tables.
+The web application helps user connects to a database (Postgres), allowing user to access and display the content of the database.

+After successful connection, the web app will display:

+1. Menu to connect to a database
+2. Dropdown to select available tables in database
+3. 5 tabs: Overall, Explore, Numeric, Text and Date

-The 5 tabs containing information about the database selected are Overall, Explore, Numeric, Text and Date.
+The 5 tabs containing information about the table selected are Overall, Explore, Numeric, Text and Date tabs.

-1.  **Overall tab**: contains the general overview of the dataset which includes number of rows, number of columns, name of the table, number of duplicated rows and missing values.
-It also provides schema information such as data types and primary/foreign key of each column in the table.
+1.  **Overall tab**: contains general overview of the dataset including number of rows and columns, table name, total duplicated rows and missing values.
+It also display schema information such as data types and primary/foreign key of each column in the table.